Talks and Workshops

 Saturday, 16 November 2024

-This workshop is being run in collaboration with Joy Ethic, as part of the 2024 Being Human Festival.
-This session invites you to bring along items of clothing and share their stories.
+This workshop was ran in collaboration with Joy Ethic, as part of the 2024 Being Human Festival.
+This session asked attendees to bring along items of clothing and share their stories.